-The Fund is a "fund-of-funds" that invests primarily in affiliated mutual funds representing a variety of asset classes.
+The Fund is a "fund of funds" that invests primarily in affiliated mutual funds representing a variety of asset classes.
 The Fund aims to provide diversification across major asset classes-U.S. stocks, international stocks and bonds-by investing primarily in mutual funds offered by Nationwide Variable Insurance Trust and affiliated or unaffiliated exchange-traded funds ("ETFs") (each, an "Underlying Fund" or collectively, "Underlying Funds"), as well as a fixed interest contract issued by Nationwide Life Insurance Company ("Nationwide Contract").

-Each Underlying Fund invests directly in equity or fixed-income securities, as appropriate to its investment objective and strategies.
+Each Underlying Fund invests directly in equity or fixed-income securities (including mortgage-backed securities), as appropriate to its investment objective and strategies.
 Many Underlying Funds are index funds, which means they seek to match the investment returns of specified stock or bond indices before the deduction of the Underlying Funds' expenses.
 The Fund also invests in certain Underlying Funds that are not index funds.
 Some Underlying Funds may use futures, swaps and options, which are derivatives, either to hedge against investment risks, to obtain exposure to certain securities or groups of securities, or otherwise to increase returns.
 Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds or the Nationwide Contract).
 However, the Fund may invest directly in securities and derivatives in addition to investing in Underlying Funds.
 Further, the Underlying Funds in which the Fund invests generally are diversified.

-The Fund pursues its objective for a high level of total return with a moderately conservative level of risk by investing a majority of its assets in Underlying Funds that invest in fixed-income securities, such as bonds, mortgage-backed securities and asset-backed securities, in order to generate investment income, but also a considerable portion of its assets in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
-Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 60% of its net assets in bonds, approximately 25% in U.S. stocks, and approximately 15% in international stocks.
+The Fund pursues its objective for growth of capital, but also income, with a moderately aggressive level of risk by investing considerably in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
+Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 50% of its net assets in U.S. stocks, approximately 30% in international stocks and approximately 20% in bonds.
 The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
-The Fund is designed for investors who have a lower tolerance for risk and whose primary goal is income and secondary goal is growth.
-The Fund is also designed for investors who have a shorter time horizon or who are willing to accept some amount of market volatility in exchange for greater potential income and growth.
+The Fund is designed for relatively aggressive investors who want to maximize returns over the long-term but who have a tolerance for possible short-term losses or who are looking for some additional diversification.